caianrais/kpclix/README.md

 This fork refactored the code in favour of the [Xclip][xclip] module.

-This refactoration made `kpcli` `xclip`-compatible only.
+This refactoration made `kpcli` xclip-compatible only.
 If you're using a GNU/Linux distribution, this is probably what you want.

 [clip]: https://metacpan.org/pod/Clipboard